 Prior to consolidating the investment of HSLFI on and after April 21, 2020, distributions from HSLFI were evaluated at the time of distribution to determine if the distribution should be recorded as dividend income or a return of capital.
 Generally, we did not record distributions from HSLFI as dividend income unless there were sufficient accumulated taxbasis earnings and profit in HSLFI prior to distribution.
 Distributions that were classified as a return of capital were recorded as a reduction in the cost basis of the investment.
-For the period January 1, 2020 through April 21, 2020, there were no distributions from HSLFI.
-For the three and nine months ended September 30, 2019, HSLFI distributed \$0.2 million and \$0.7 million, respectively, classified as dividend income to us.
+For the three months ended March 31, 2020, there were no distributions from HSLFI.